pjmorenoa/RepData_PeerAssessment1/PA1_template.md

 ## Imputing missing values

-We are going to use the mean steps per interval, as we calculated in the last question.
+I'm going to use the mean steps per interval, as calculated in the last question.

 ```r